angular-architects/ngrx-toolkit/docs/docs/mutations.md

 - `rx` to utilize RxJS streams, `http` to make an `HttpClient` request
   - `rx` could be any valid observable, even if it is not HTTP related.
-  - `http` has to be HTTP request.
+  - `http` has to be an HTTP request.
 The user's API is agnostic of RxJS. _Technically, HttpClient with observables is used under the hood_.
 - Primary property to pass parameters to:
   - `rx`'s `operation` is a function that defines the mutation logic.
 It returns an Observable,
   - `http` takes parts of `HttpClient`'s method signature, or a `request` object which accepts those parts